Methylenetetrahydrofolate reductase: C677T SNP (Ala222Val)

 The MTHFR nucleotide at position 677 in the gene has two possibilities: C (cytosine) or T (thymine).
-C at position 677 (leading to an alanine at amino acid 222) is the normal allele.
-The 677T allele (leading to a valine substitution at amino acid 222) encodes a thermolabile enzyme with reduced activity.
+C at position 677 (leading to an alanine at amino acid 222) is the reference allele.
+The 677T allele (leading to a valine substitution at amino acid 222) encodes a thermolabile alternative enzyme variant with reduced activity.
+Both reference and alternative genotypes are common, with the alternative allele frequency at 10-35%, depending on ancestry.

 Individuals with two copies of 677C (677CC) have the most common genotype.
 677TT individuals (homozygous) have lower MTHFR activity than CC or CT (heterozygous) individuals.
 About ten percent of the North American population are T-homozygous for this polymorphism.
 There is ethnic variability in the frequency of the T allele – frequency in Mediterranean/Hispanics is greater than the frequency in Caucasians which, in turn, is greater than in Africans/African-Americans.

 The degree of enzyme thermolability (assessed as residual activity after heat inactivation) is much greater in 677TT individuals (18–22%) compared with 677CT (56%) and 677CC (66–67%).
 Individuals of 677TT are predisposed to mild hyperhomocysteinemia (high blood homocysteine levels), because they have less active MTHFR available to produce 5-methyltetrahydrofolate (which is used to decrease homocysteine).
 Low dietary intake of the vitamin folate can also cause mild hyperhomocysteinemia.

 Low folate intake affects individuals with the 677TT genotype to a greater extent than those with the 677CC/CT genotypes.
 677TT (but not 677CC/CT) individuals with lower plasma folate levels are at risk for elevated plasma homocysteine levels.
 In studies of human recombinant MTHFR, the protein encoded by 677T loses its FAD cofactor three times faster than the wild-type protein.
 5-Methyl-THF slows the rate of FAD release in both the wild-type and mutant enzymes, although it is to a much greater extent in the mutant enzyme.
 Low folate status with the consequent loss of FAD enhances the thermolability of the enzyme, thus providing an explanation for the normalised homocysteine and DNA methylation levels in folate-replete 677TT individuals.